melo936/ChromiumHardening/flags/flags.md

 	* Use this flag for Skylake or newer
 * #subframe-shutdown-delay
 * #throttle-foreground-timers
-* #turn-off-streaming-media-caching-always
-* #turn-off-streaming-media-caching-on-battery

 **These flags are not intented for every device, but worth testing.**

 Forcing them might be a bad idea.
 Therefore, before using them, please check out the Problems section by typing `chrome://gpu` into the address bar (ignore WebGL errors)

-* #enable-accelerated-video-decode
-	* Enabled by default on Windows (probably on MacOS, too), yet not on Linux.
-	* Use ``chrome://media-iternals`` to verify if you are actually getting hardware accelerated video decoding or not.
-[Read more](https://teddit.net/r/linux/comments/k5s4n5/google_chrome_v88_got_hardwareaccelerated/gehwpak/)
 * #enable-gpu-rasterization
 * #enable-zero-copy
 * #ignore-gpu-blocklist